Dwarf Galaxies United by Dark Bosons: Data Analysis and Results

 Finally, to directly compare our predicted dispersion velocity profile with the observations, we have to project the solution of the Jeans equation along the line of sight as follows:

 where

-\subsection{Data Analysis and Results}
+\section{Data Analysis and Results}

-Here we show all the stellar density profiles of a comprehensive sample of dSph and UFD dwarfs that we compare with the generic $\psi$DM core-halo profile of section \ref{wavehalo} (Equation \ref{eq:stellar_density}).
-As can be seen in all the figures of sections \ref{classical} and \ref{UFD}, these dwarfs do appear to have a distinctive common form, similar core-halo structure predicted for $\psi$DM.
-The cores accurately conform to the unique soliton form in all cases where the star counts are deep, and also the azimuthally averaged outer at larger radius is well fitted by the NFW profile as predicted for $\psi$DM\cite{Schive:2014}.
-These core and halo regimes are distinct because the core is prominent in density above the halo, with the orange vertical line in the plots marking the transition radius.
-The figures make clear that this profile behaviour is similar for dwarfs orbiting Andromeda's and the Milky Way, that are classified as either ``ultra-faint" or ``dwarf Spheroidal".
-The extension of these NFW-like stellar halos is traceable in some dwarfs to over 2 kpc in radius, whereas the cores are typically 0.5kpc for the dSPh's and an order of magnitude smaller on average for the UFD's, 0.05 kpc.
+Here, we present the stellar density profiles of a comprehensive sample of dSph and UFD dwarfs, which we compare with the generic $\psi$DM core-halo profile outlined in Section \ref{wavehalo} (Equation \ref{eq:stellar_density}).
+As evident in all the figures in Sections \ref{classical} and \ref{UFD}, these dwarfs indeed exhibit a distinct common form—a core-halo structure similar to what is predicted for $\psi$DM.
+The cores consistently adhere to the unique soliton form in cases with deep star counts.
+Additionally, the azimuthally averaged outer region at a larger radius is well-fitted by the NFW profile, as anticipated for $\psi$DM \cite{Schive:2014}.
+The core and halo regimes are easily distinguishable, as the core exhibits higher density compared to the halo.
+The transition radius is marked by an orange vertical line in the plots.
+These figures illustrate that this profile behavior is consistent for dwarfs orbiting both Andromeda and the Milky Way, regardless of whether they are classified as "ultra-faint" or "dwarf Spheroidal."
+The extension of these NFW-like stellar halos can be traced in some dwarfs to over 2 kpcs in radius.
+In contrast, the cores are typically 0.5 kpc for dSphs and an order of magnitude smaller on average for UFDs, at 0.05 kpc.